Aitkenvale

 Health performance in Aitkenvale is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

 Aitkenvale faces significant health challenges with notable prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (~2,387 people), compared to 53.3% across the Rest of Qld and the national average of 55.3%.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.0 and 8.6% of residents respectively, while 67.5% declare themselves as completely clear of medical ailments compared to 67.8% across the Rest of Qld.
+Approximately 49% of the total population (~2,385 people) have private health cover, compared to 53.3% across the Rest of Qld and a national average of 55.3%.
+The most common medical conditions are mental health issues (9.0%) and arthritis (8.6%), while 67.5% declare themselves completely clear of medical ailments, compared to 67.8% across the Rest of Qld.

-As of 31 December 2020, 15.8% of residents are aged 65 and over (770 people).
+There are 15.8% residents aged 65 and over (769 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health